Planned Reno Winery in Legal Limbo; Change in Nevada Law Needed

 “They didn’t read the law,” he said.

-“It’s not a slam dunk,” Thompson said, but she’s working with influential players in the industry to get the change done this legislative session.
-The proposed language would allow alternating proprietorships, but limit them to a maximum of four wineries.
+“It’s not a slam dunk,” Thompson said, but she’s working with influential beverage industry players to accomplish the change during the current legislative session.
+Proposed language would allow alternating proprietorships, but limit them to a maximum of four wineries.

 The effort is notable because it was initiated well after the beginning of the 2017 legislative session.
-It was late February when the group received final word from the Nevada Department of Taxation – an advisory opinion explaining the denial of the 4th Street license.
-Lawmaking was already underway in Carson City, and the Wine Coalition’s 2017 agenda was focused on other issues.
+It was already late February when the 4th Street vintners received final word from the Nevada Department of Taxation – an advisory opinion explaining the denial of the 4th Street license.
+Lawmaking was underway in Carson City, and the Wine Coalition’s 2017 agenda has focused on other issues.
 Getting attention for a new issue is a tall order once the 120-day legislative session begins.

 “They brought me in very late,” Thomspson acknowledged.

 Three of the five principals in the project declined to be interviewed for this story.
 Nevada Sunset, LLC assumed the role of host winery.
 The company’s managing member according to the Secretary of State’s business registry is Mike Steedman.
 He has also recently owned a bar called The Studio, located across the street from the site of the planned winery.
 Great Basin Winery, LLC is owned by University of Nevada Associate Professor Adam Hand.
 Neither company agreed to an interview.